Calciphylaxis

 Wound care

-Preventing infection and helping wounds to heal are both top priorities.
-This can include several advanced types of care, such as:
+Preventing infection and helping wounds heal are both top priorities.
+This can include several advanced types of care, like:

 • Hyperbaric oxygen therapy.
 This involves placing you in an airtight chamber with a 100% oxygen atmosphere (instead of the normal oxygen concentration of about 20%).
 The pressure in the chamber will also be slightly higher than normal.
 This can be very effective at encouraging wounds to heal.